Diffusion-based Graph Generative Methods: Applications

 \subsubsection{Protein design}

 In the field of protein design, there are three main tasks, which are antigen-specific antibody design, protein sequence and structure design, and motif-scaffold design.

-Antibody design aims to generate antibodies bind to target antigen.
-Protein sequences and structure design involves creating and modifying protein sequences and structures to improve stabilities or other properties.
-Motif-scaffold design scaffoles for desired motifs, a kind of sub-structures that play important roles in the function of proteins.
-Focusing on the first task, DiffAb \cite{diffab_22_luo} generates sequences and structures of complementarity-determining regions (CDR) of antibodies conditioned on antigen structures.
+\textbf{Antibody design:} Antibody design aims to generate antibodies bind to target antigen.
+Focusing on this particular task, DiffAb \cite{diffab_22_luo} generates sequences and structures of complementarity-determining regions (CDR) of antibodies conditioned on antigen structures.
 Besides, the model is capable to design side-chain orientations of amino acids.
+AbDiffuser \cite{abdiffuser_23_martinkus} introduce a novel SE(3) network, which implicitly models residue-to-residue relations and handles sequences with various length better.

+\textbf{Protein sequence and structure design:} Protein sequences and structure design involves creating and modifying protein sequences and structures to improve stabilities or other properties.
 Research by anand \cite{prostucseq_22_anand} introduces diffusion-based method to generate protein structures, sequences and rotamers successively.
 However, this approach may cause inconsistencies and expensive inferences.
 To tackle this issue, PROTSEED \cite{protseed_23_shi} proposes to co-design structures and sequences.
 The model first extract constraints from a trigonometry-aware context encoder.
 An equivariant decoder is also designed to update positions of $C_\alpha$, rotation matrix, and amino acid types.
 Based on Score-SDE, ProteinSGM \cite{proteinsgm_22_lee} generates 6D coordinates of proteins.
-SMCDiff \cite{smcdiff_23_trippe} is proposed to design stable scaffold to support a desired motif.
-Based on EGNN \cite{egnn_21_satorras}, ProtDiff generates protein backbone in the first place, and SMCDiff later generates scaffolds.
-For inverse protein folding, GraDe-IF \cite{gradeif_23_yi} predicts joint distribution of animo acids conditioned on node properties.
-EigenFold \cite{eigenfold_23_jing} recognize proteins as dynamic structural with conformational flexibility.
-The model introduces harmonic diffusion and view the reverse process as a cascading-resolution process.
+LatentDiff \cite{latentdiff_24_fu} first maps 3D protein structures to latent spaces using autoencoders and integrates latent diffusion to protein structure genration.